History of Ecuador (1944–1960): José María Velasco Ibarra

-On repeated occasions, members of ARNE acted as thugs and shock troops, attacking students, labor unions, and the press.
+On repeated occasions, members of ARNE acted violently and as shock troops, attacking students, labor unions, and the press.
 In 1955 Velasco also chose to pick a fight with the United States.
 In the opening round of what would later become known as the "tuna war," Ecuadorian officials seized two fishing boats carrying the United States flag, charging them with fishing inside the 200-nautical mile limit claimed by Ecuador as territorial seas under its sovereignty.

+Camilo Ponce Enríquez

-In 1956 Camilo Ponce Enríquez, the MSC founder who had served in Velasco's cabinet, assumed the presidency after a close election replete with allegations of fraud.
+In 1956, Camilo Ponce Enríquez, the MSC founder who had served in Velasco's cabinet, assumed the presidency after a close election replete with allegations of fraud.
 Although late support from Velasco proved crucial to Ponce's victory, shortly afterward "the National Personification" became the principal opponent of the new chief executive.
 In a display of statesmanship and political acumen, Ponce co-opted the Liberal opposition by including it, along with Conservatives and the MSC, in his cabinet.

 Although Ponce did not enact the Social Christian reforms of which he spoke vaguely during the campaign, the relative political calm that prevailed during his four years in office was, in itself, an accomplishment given the worsening economic situation.
 Ponce's term saw the end of the banana boom that had sustained more than a decade of constitutional rule.
 Falling export prices led to rising unemployment and a social malaise that briefly erupted into riots in 1959.
 By the following year, the effects of the discontent were ready to be exploited by the populist appeal of the irrepressible Velasco, who was elected with his widest margin of victory ever.
 Velasco's fourth turn in the presidency initiated a renewal of crisis, instability, and military domination and ended conjecture that the political system had matured or developed a democratic mold.